git-town/git-town/documentation/commands/git-sync.md

 * merges the main branch into the current branch
 * pushes the current branch

-When run on the main branch or a non-feature branch
+When run on the main branch or a perennial branch
 * pulls and pushes updates for the current branch
 * pushes tags